 The application form must be signed by the supervisor at the organisation, or an email or letter from the organisation must be attached to the application form.
-The application form is submitted to the Professional Practice Placements Coordinator (domestic placements) or International WIL Coordinator (international placements).
+The application form is submitted to the WIL Team (domestic and international placements).
 If you submit an incomplete application form it will cause delays with processing.

 You should allow a minimum of one month for your application form to be processed, where there is no legal agreement in place with an organisation.
 Where there is already a legal agreement in place with an organisation, you should allow a minimum of seven business days for your application to be processed.

 The application must be submitted to the WIL Team at email@example.com

 If your application is not approved you will be advised within a few days of the application being received.

 If your application is incomplete, ie there is information missing, you will be advised within a few days of the application being received, and asked to provide the relevant information in order for your application to be assessed.

 You will be advised via email if your application has been accepted or approved following the minimum processing times listed above and dependent on the commencement date of the placement.
 Depending on the commencement date, a further email may be sent to you 1-3 weeks prior to the commencement date giving final approval and confirming you can commence your placement.